-One of the more collectable plant families are the orchids.
+One of the more collectible plant families are the orchids.
 Orchids grown in water are a new cultural adventure for serious collectors.
 Hydroponic orchid growing is also called water culture and may prove to be the solution for an ailing orchid.
-The method is actually quite easy and fairly foolproof, requiring only an appropriate container, water, sterile tools and a little patience.
+The method is actually quite easy and fairly foolproof, requiring only an appropriate container, water, sterile tools, and a little patience.
 Learn how to grow orchids in water with this quick tutorial.

 Can I Grow Orchids in Water?

+Orchids can be pretty fussy about their growing environment.
+Soggy or infected media can cause health deterioration and other issues if improperly maintained.
+Most growers use a bark mixture especially made for the plants, but there is another method that is even more effective and quite surprising…water culture.
+While you may wonder, "Can I grow orchids in water," this technique is simple enough even for a novice and it may help improve the health of your plant.
+Orchids are primarily epiphytic, but some are terrestrial.
+Each variety will have its own media preferences but, on average, any type does well in a good orchid mix.
+Plants that come directly from a nursery, however, may have their roots wrapped in sphagnum moss.
+This is good at keeping the roots moist but bad at letting them dry, and can also harbor pathogens.
 If you see your orchid looking peaky, it may be time to un-pot it and examine the root condition.
-Visual inspection is the easiest way to determine if the plant has any root or pseudobulbissues.
+Visual inspection is the easiest way to determine if the plant has any root or pseudobulb issues.
 Hydroponic orchid growing may be the solution to a plant that is remaining too wet.
-It relies upon a rotation consisting of 2 days of soaking in water and 5 days of drying out (usually, but each plant is different).
+It relies upon a rotation consisting of two days of soaking in water and five days of drying out (usually, but each plant is different).
 This more closely mimics the plant's wild experience and lets roots breathe.

 How to Grow Orchids in Water